linkerd/linkerd-failover/README.md

 The following Helm values are available:

 - `labelSelector`: determines which `TrafficSplit` instances to consider for failover.
-It defaults to `managed-by=linkerd-failover`.
-This is currently not implemented, so you must fallback to the next settings.
-- `trafficSplit.namespace` and `trafficSplit.name`: namespace and name of the
-  `TrafficSplit` resource to watch.
+It defaults to `app.kubernetes.io/managed-by=linkerd-failover`.

 ## Installation